 Natural conditioners for hair

-- Raw Unfiltered Honey – The great thing about honey is that it’s water soluble, meaning it is easy to wash out of your hair without soapy bubbles.
+- Raw Unfiltered Honey - The great thing about honey is that it's water soluble, meaning it is easy to wash out of your hair without soapy bubbles.
 Not only does honey make a great no-poo alternative, but its extreme healing capabilities make it a wonderful deep conditioner too.
 Honey is a natural humectant (it helps to retain moisture) and emollient (it softens and smooths).
-Honey’s natural antibacterial and antioxidant properties have proven to help heal the scalp as well. (note: honey also has a small amount of peroxide in it and can, over time, lighten your hair.
-Those with darker hair may want to use molasses instead, though a deep conditioning treatment every now and then has never shown any change in my hair color.)
-To use, you can either combine equal amounts of olive oil over heat or apply honey by itself.
+Honey has natural antibacterial and antioxidant properties have proven to help heal the scalp as well.
+To use, you can either combine equal amounts of honey and olive oil over heat or apply honey by itself.
 After applying roots to tip, cover your head with a shower cap and let sit for 10 minutes before no-pooing as usual.

 lightercounterpart, molasses also has a ton of minerals and antioxidants.
 Molasses also contains a good amount of B vitamins, which your hair happens to love!
 Use just like honey, but works best for darker hair rather than blonde.